-A. No extensions will be granted for any assignment or exam, except in cases of genuine emergency (e.g., earthquake, flood, fire, death in the family, illness certified by a doctor).

-B. The UCSD Policy on Integrity of Scholarship must be observed in this course.
+- A. No extensions will be granted for any assignment or exam, except in cases of genuine emergency (e.g., earthquake, flood, fire, death in the family, illness certified by a doctor). - B. The UCSD Policy on Integrity of Scholarship must be observed in this course.
 This includes observance of the following six principles:

-As a student,
+As a student.

-- I. I will not receive or provide unauthorized assistance in examinations. - 2.
+- 1. I will not receive or provide unauthorized assistance in examinations. - 2.
 I will not use unauthorized materials during an examination. - 3.
 I will not use materials from sources without proper quotation, acknowledgement or citations. - 4.
 I will not alter examinations, essays, or other assignments for regrading. - 5.
 I will not fabricate data or references. - 6.
-I will not use false excuses to obtain extensions of time for examinations or writing assignments.

-C. Maintaining academic integrity: Though students are strongly encouraged to discuss the assignments with one another, each student must submit answers to the assignments independently of one another, written in her or his own words.
+I will not use false excuses to obtain extensions of time for examinations or writing assignments. - C. Maintaining academic integrity: Though students are strongly encouraged to discuss the assignments with one another, each student must submit answers to the assignments independently of one another, written in her or his own words.
 Additionally, students agree that by taking this course, their mid-term examinations and final papers will be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
 All submitted exams and papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site.

-D. Any student caught cheating or plagiarizing (i) will be reported to the Academic Integrity Office, (ii) will receive a failing grade on the assignment at issue, and (iii) will be in jeopardy of failing the entire course, depending on the nature of the breach of academic integrity.

-E. The use of technology (phones, tablets, computers, etc.) is prohibited during class meetings.

-F. If any accommodations are needed due to a disability or for religious reasons, please notify me during the first class period or as soon as possible.
+Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site. - D. Any student caught cheating or plagiarizing (i) will be reported to the Academic Integrity Office, (ii) will receive a failing grade on the assignment at issue, and (iii) will be in jeopardy of failing the entire course, depending on the nature of the breach of academic integrity. - E. The use of technology (phones, tablets, computers, etc.) is prohibited during class meetings.
+No recordings can be made of the course sessions without previous consent from the instructor. - F. If any accommodations are needed due to a disability or for religious reasons, please notify me at the end of the first class period or as soon as possible.
+Students requesting accommodations for the course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD) which is located in University Center 202 behind Center Hall.
+Students are required to present their AFA letters to Faculty (please make arrangements to contact me privately) and also to the OSD Liaison in the Philosophy Department (Nancy Guerrero) in advance so that accommodations may be arranged.